Toggle: English / Spanish

 CJD may be related to several other diseases caused by prions, including:

-(seen in New Guinea women who ate the brains of dead relatives as part of a funeral ritual)
+- Kuru (affected mostly women in New Guinea who ate the brains of dead relatives as part of a funeral ritual)

 - Dementia that gets worse quickly over a few weeks or months